 4. Back home, we’ll light a fire , inside or outside depending on weather.
 (The fire represents the returning light but you don’t have to make it into a thing if you don’t want to, kids love a good fire regardless).

-5. on litte scraps of paper, We’ll write what we’re letting go of (with the fading darkness), and what we’re inviting in (with the returning light), and then we throw the scraps into the fire.
+5. on litte scraps of paper, We’ll write what we’re Leaving behind in the darkness, and what we’re inviting in (with the returning light), and then we throw the scraps into the fire.

 6. We’ll have a picnic style feast lit by all the candles we can find in the house.
 Nothing that needs to be cooked since We want to keep it simple.
 Also, the kitchen is a bit dark without the electric light 🙂 We’ll likely be playing some cards or a board game or two.

 7. We’ll end it all with a sleepover on the living room floor, in front of the fireplace.
 Just bring out some matresses and sleep the whole family together in the dark.
 Yep, this was the kids’ idea, but I have to admit it’s kind of cosy 🙂

 Nothing fancy, nothing expensive, no big party.
 Just us, spending some very special time together before the rush of Christmas.